sendgrid/sendgrid-php/README.md

 // If you are using Composer
 require 'vendor/autoload.php';

-// If you are not using Composer require("path/to/sendgrid-php/sendgrid-php.php");
+// If you are not using Composer (recommended)
+// require("path/to/sendgrid-php/sendgrid-php.php");

 $from = new SendGrid\Email(null, "test@example.com");
 $subject = "Hello World from the SendGrid PHP Library";